KanadShee-18/SyncBoard/README.md

    npm install --legacy-peer-deps
    ```

-   for yarn or bun it will be simpe,
+   for yarn or bun it will be simple,

    ```
    bun install or, yarn install